 “Will, class starts in ten minutes,” Bryn said, her wide eyes darting toward the heavy oak doors of the lecture hall.

 “Go on,” Will said, his voice low.
-He gave Cal’s shoulder a dismissive nudge, but his eyes never left Gwen’s.
+He gave Cal’s shoulder a dismissive nudge.
 “I’ll be right there.”

-“It’s a little late to start caring, Gwen,” Will said, his voice a low, bitter rasp that vibrated in the narrow space between them.
+“It’s a little late, Gwen,” Will said, his voice a low, bitter rasp.
 “The letters already did their work.
-Half the Vapours are barricaded in their rooms, and the rest are looking for something to burn.
-Your legacy is winning.”
+Some Vapours are too scared to leave their rooms, and the rest are looking for a fight.
+You must be so proud.”

 “It was an Ink,” Gwen hissed, her voice trembling.
 “Worse.
 It was a Circle member.”